dpc10ster/RJafroc/README.md

 * Extends and replaces the *obsolete* Windows software (JAFROC: http://www.devchakraborty.com)
 * I know the Windows software is much easier to use, so I am keeping it online, but I cannot maintain or extend it.
 Sorry.

+# Update History #
+* See `NEWS.md`.
+* Current version is 1.2.0.9000

+# Branch designations #
+**The complete (all vignettes and tests) and most current and tested version of the software is on the `master` branch.** The `development` branch is for ongoing development/experimental work.
+When finished and tested, the `development` branch should be merged with `master`, then file-size-limited and merged to CRAN branch, and then submitted to CRAN.

 # Documentation (articles or vignettes) is available at https://dpc10ster.github.io/RJafroc/ #
 This is highly recommended to familiarize oneself with the code.
 It has some `QuickStart` vignettes that will enable one already familiar with the Windows software to run the R code.